Billericay Town F.C.: History

 In 2004–05 Billericay reached the first round of the FA Cup again, losing 1–0 at home to Stevenage Borough.
 They also finished as Premier Division runners-up, qualifying for the promotion play-offs.
 However, the club were beaten 2–0 at home by Leyton in the semi-finals.
 A fourth-place finish in 2006–07 saw them qualify for the play-offs again, this time beating local rivals Chelmsford City 5–3 on penalties in the semi-finals after a 1–1 draw, before losing 4–2 on penalties to Bromley in the final following another 1–1 draw.
 In 2007–08 they qualified for the first round of the FA Cup again, losing 2–1 at home to Swansea City.

 In 2010–11 Billericay won the Essex Senior Cup for a second time, beating Aveley 2–0 in the final.
 The following season saw the club win the Premier Division, earning promotion to the Conference South.
 However, they were relegated back to the Isthmian League the following season after finishing second-from-bottom of the Conference South.
 In December 2016 the club was taken over by Glenn Tamplin, who funded several high-profile signings including Jamie O'Hara, Jermaine Pennant and Paul Konchesky.
 They won the Isthmian League Cup in 2016–17, beating Tonbridge Angels 8–3 in the final.
 The club reached the first round of the FA Cup for a fourth time in 2017–18, drawing 1–1 at Leatherhead in the first match and losing the replay 3–1.
 The season also saw them retain the League Cup, beating Metropolitan Police 5–3 in the final, as well as winning the Premier Division title, earning promotion to the National League South.
 Tamplin announced that he was leaving the club in September 2019.

 Another FA Cup first round appearance in 2018–19 saw Billericay lose 3–1 at home to Chesterfield in a replay.
-Billericay were relegated from the National League South following a 2–1 home defeat to Ebbsfleet United in the penultimate game of the 2021–22 season.
+The club finished bottom of the National League South in 2021–22 and were relegated to the Premier Division of the Isthmian League.
+In 2024–25 they were runners-up in the Premier DIvision, before losing 2–1 to Dover Athletic in their play-off semi-final.